-For help understanding basic qualification requirements or if you need assistance with the application process, please contact USBE CNP.
+Please contact us for assistance understanding qualification requirements or if you need assistance with the application process.

 Sponsors receive federal reimbursement for all meals served to eligible participants.
 These rates are updated each year on July 1.

-Claims for reimbursement for this program are due to the Utah State Board of Education (USBE) no later than the fifth working day of the month (to receive a deposit by the end of that month).
+Claims are due to the Utah State Board of Education no later than the fifth working day of the month (to receive a payment by the end of that month).

 Claims must be submitted: